 Our California personal injury lawyers recommend the following 15 steps if you are in a car accident in California:

-- 1. Remain at the scene if someone else was injured
+- 1. Remain at the scene of the car accident

 - 2. Seek medical attention if needed